Rights of Tenants with Disabilities

 A very common reasonable accommodation is having an assistance animal.
 A landlord can restrict access or charge fees for pets, but generally not for assistance animals when a reasonable accommodation is requested and necessary.
 Assistance animals are not pets.

-Assistance animals are known by many different names.
+Assistance animals can be known by different names.
 Some examples are:

 Illegal Discrimination